symbol/symbol-docs/source/guides/aggregate/sending-a-multisig-transaction.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-4. Once the transaction reaches the network, you will see it on the terminal where you are monitoring the aggregate bonded transactions added.
+3. Once the transaction reaches the network, every other multisig cosignatory required to reach quorum must cosign the transaction.

-Then, cosign the AggregateTransaction with Alice's account.
-Use the transaction hash output from (2).
+To cosign the transaction, you can use the :ref:`CLI <wallet-cli>` command ``transaction cosign``, replacing the transaction hash from (2).

 .. code-block:: bash

     symbol-cli transaction cosign --hash A6A374E66B32A3D5133018EFA9CD6E3169C8EEA339F7CCBE29C47D07086E068C --profile alice

+4. The recipient should receive the funds once the transaction is cosigned by at least ``minApproval`` cosignatories.
+Besides, the account that has locked the 10 |networkcurrency| should have received the locked funds back.